Code Signing Vs. SSL Certificate: Differences Explained

 Web browsing: SSL establishes secure connections between web browsers and websites.
 It can be online stores, banking websites, and other sites that demand the exchange of sensitive information.

-Virtual Private Networks (VPNs): For establishing a secure connection between a user’s computer and a remote VPN server SSl is used.
-It allows the user to securely access a private network from a remote location.
+Virtual Private Networks (VPNs): SSL is used to establish a secure connection between a user’s computer and a remote VPN server.
+It allows the user to access a private network from a remote location securely.

-File transfers: SSL is used to establish secure connections between two computers, allowing the user to securely transfer files between the computers.
+File transfers: SSL establishes secure connections between two computers, allowing the user to transfer files between them securely.

 Types of SSL Certificates